 In Peru, at Lake Titicaca, we stayed in an all-inclusive hotel.
 Our day trips, meals, and accommodation were included.
 We were able to select local activities to match our interests and our guide accompanied us each day.

 If you have limited time, taking a tour can be a great way to pack a lot of activities and information into a short period of time, maximizing your vacation.

 This can be a fantastic day trip or several days of travel.

 You can use a local guide and enjoy a well-planned day showing the local highlights and making sure you don’t miss a thing.

 - Private or Small Group Day tours- a great way to pack a lot into a day.

 - Private Tour for one or several days

-When we were in Rome, we wanted to visit the Amalfi Coast (who doesn’t) but didn’t want an overnight trip so we decided on a very well organized one day trip to the Amalfi Coast with Take Walks.
-We utilized the high-speed train, private van transportation and a boat to explore the Amalfi Coast.
+When we were in Rome, we wanted to visit the Amalfi Coast (who doesn’t) but didn’t want an overnight trip so we decided on a very well organized Rome to Amalfi Coast day trip with Take Walks.
+We utilized the high-speed train, private van transportation and a boat to explore the cities of the Amalfi Coast.
 All of this would have been difficult, if not impossible, to organize ourselves for one day.

 If you have a special interest taking a small group or private tour allows access to activities or attractions which you may not otherwise be able to access.
 And provides a knowledgeable guide so you make the most of your time.